Airen22/Bootcamp-Challenge1-Refactor/README.md

 ## Description

+The included index.html and style.css files have been refactored for accessibility standards for Horiseon Social Solutions.
+The additions will allow for increased efficiency functionality and for future modifications.
-The included index.html and style.css files have been refactored for accessability standards.
-Refactoring includes semantic HTML elements, functional links, accessible alt attributes for icons and images, sewquential heading attrebutes, and descriptive title.
+There are multiple cosolidations on the CSS file that decrease repetitive rules Through this process we can see the refactoring process to gain a better understanding of semantic HTML elements, functional links, accessible alt attributes, sequential heading attributes, and descriptive title.

 URL: